dimagi/rd-toolkit/README.md

 # Rapid Diagnostics Toolkit
-The Rapid Diagnostics Toolkit is a middleware layer for improving access to digital technologies which facilitate the use of Rapid Diagnostic Tests at the point of care in global health.
+![Logo][logo] The Rapid Diagnostics Toolkit is a middleware layer for improving access to digital technologies which facilitate the use of Rapid Diagnostic Tests at the point of care in global health.

 The toolkit provides out of the box support for